Nonpoint source pollution: Toxic contaminants and chemicals

-Compounds including heavy metals like lead, mercury, zinc, and cadmium, organics like polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs), fire retardants, and other substances are resistant to breakdown.
+Toxic chemicals mainly include organic compounds and inorganic compounds.
+Inorganic compounds, including heavy metals like lead, mercury, zinc, and cadmium are resistant to breakdown.
 These contaminants can come from a variety of sources including human sewage sludge, mining operations, vehicle emissions, fossil fuel combustion, urban runoff, industrial operations and landfills.

-Toxic chemicals mainly include organic compounds and inorganic compounds.
-These compounds include pesticides like DDT, acids, and salts that have severe effects to the ecosystem and water-bodies.
-These compounds can threaten the health of both humans and aquatic species while being resistant to environmental breakdown, thus allowing them to persist in the environment.
+Other toxic contaminants include organic compounds such as polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs), fire retardants, and many agrochemicals like DDT, other pesticides, and fertilizers.
+These compounds can have severe effects to the ecosystem and water-bodies and can threaten the health of both humans and aquatic species while being resistant to environmental breakdown, thus allowing them to persist in the environment.
+These compounds can also be present in the air and water environments, causing damage to the environment and risking harmful exposure to living species.
 These toxic chemicals could come from croplands, nurseries, orchards, building sites, gardens, lawns and landfills.

 Acids and salts mainly are inorganic pollutants from irrigated lands, mining operations, urban runoff, industrial sites and landfills.
+Other inorganic toxic contaminants can come from foundries and other factory plants, sewage, mining, and coal-burning power stations.

 Pathogens

 Pathogens are bacteria and viruses that can be found in water and cause diseases in humans.
 Typically, pathogens cause disease when they are present in public drinking water supplies.
 Pathogens found in contaminated runoff may include: